-The small republic of Taiwan has long been overshadowed by its giant neighbour, China, but it is a fascinating country in its own right, where the ancient blends with cutting edge technology.
+The small republic of Taiwan has long been overshadowed by its giant neighbor, China, but it is a fascinating country in its own right, where the ancient blends with cutting-edge technology.
 Officially it is known as the Republic of China (Taiwan), is located in the West Pacific between Japan and the Philippines and covers an area of 36, 197 sq. km. including the outlying islands.

 Taiwan is a state in East Asia.

 Population: 23.52 million (2016)

 President: Tsai Ing-wen

 There are many good reasons to visit Taiwan: perhaps you´d like to learn more about Taoism, Buddhism, or one of the numerous other religions that are practiced in Taiwan or would like to sample authentic Chinese food that many say is better than that of China, or maybe you´re hunting down the newest of the new computer gadgets – it´s all here.
 Taiwan may not yet be high on the list of most visited destinations, but it has everything tourists could want in terms of scenery, culture, and warm-hearted people.

 Taiwanese tend to congregate in big cities, millions of them (people that is!).
 That means that there is plenty of unspoiled nature, and many natural attractions and cultural gems away from the crowds.
 The countryside is surprisingly varied for such a small country.
 The centre of the island is mountainous with crystal-clear lakes, hidden waterfalls and plenty of opportunities to hike or camp.
 Along the windswept east coast, the rugged cliffs are punctuated by deserted, sandy beaches.